 Answer: In the New Testament, a bishop is a person who functions as a teaching leader among a local group of Christians.
 The Greek term episkapos has also been translated as “episcopal,” “elder,” “overseer,” or “pastor.”
 All refer to the same office and are therefore synonyms.

 From this list, we conclude several things.
-First, the job is a noble task.
-Second, the job is a limited task (male pronouns and references are used throughout.).
-Third, integrity is critical (above reproach, committed to his spouse, clear thinking, self-controlled, well respected, friendly, not influenced by alcoholic drinks, not violent or argumentative, not greedy, caring for his children, and having a good reputation among the unchurched).
+First, the job of bishop is a noble task.
+Second, the job is a limited task (male pronouns and references are used throughout).
+Third, integrity is critical (above reproach, committed to his spouse, clear-thinking, self-controlled, well-respected, friendly, not influenced by alcoholic drinks, not violent or argumentative, not greedy, caring for his children, and having a good reputation among the unchurched).
 Fourth, he must have the ability to teach.
 (Deacons, whose requirements are listed in the next verses, are not required to have teaching ability.)
-Titus 1:5-7 shares a similar list for elders, but it adds the ability to rebuke false teaching.
+Titus 1:5–7 shares a similar list for elders, but it adds the ability to rebuke false teaching.
 When Peter wrote to this group of church leaders, he called himself a “fellow elder” (1 Peter 5:1).

 However, the biblical teaching is that elders and deacons lead local churches.
 The elder was also known as a bishop or pastor and functioned in that role.
 This does not make additional church leadership roles wrong (to meet important needs for regional or national leadership among groups of churches), but indicates that Scripture points to elders and deacons as the local church leaders.

 Recommended Resources: Biblical Eldership by Alexander Strauch and Logos Bible Software.

 Should the title of "reverend" be given to a church leader?

 What are the duties of an elder in the church?

 Is the distinction between clergy and laity biblical?